-But it was in 2004, the 40th anniversary year of its formation, that The Young Theatre achieved its biggest success when The Young Theatre (at Beaconsfield) not only won the All England Theatre Festival (becoming the first youth group to win this competition against adult groups from all over the country), but also then represented England at theBritish Final Festival of One Act Plays with their production of Ball Boys where, up against adult groups from Scotland, Wales and Northern Ireland, they became the first youth group ever to win the British title.
+It was in 2004, the 40th anniversary year of its formation, that The Young Theatre achieved its biggest success when The Young Theatre (at Beaconsfield) not only won the All England Theatre Festival (becoming the first youth group to win this competition against adult groups from all over the country), but also then represented England at the British Final Festival of One Act Plays with their production of Ball Boys where, up against adult groups from Scotland, Wales and Northern Ireland, they became the first youth group ever to win the British title.
 THE YOUNG THEATRE had indeed become “The Best of British”.

 The Young Theatre (at Beaconsfield) dropped “(at Beaconsfield)” in early 2012 but continues there as The Young Theatre.
-As this Archive holds all the historical information for the long-closed Harrow group as well as for Beaconsfield, we will still make the distinction.
+As this Archive holds all the historical information for the long-closed Harrow group as well as for Beaconsfield, this website will still make the distinction when appropriate.